Non-fiction: History/Politics/Current Affairs

 Jeff Somers's WRITING WITHOUT RULES: Unconventional Strategies to Write and Sell Your Novel on Your Own Terms, advice on building a writing career, to Rachel Randall at Writer's Digest Books, in a nice deal, for publication in 2018

-Essayist and PT blogger Deborah Vlock's WHAT DO I DO NOW, on the day to day challenges, with reality-tested solutions and guidance, for parents of young children who are suicidal; suicide is the third leading cause of death among middle-schoolers, to Suzanne Staszak-Silva at Rowman & Littlefield, in a nice deal,
+Essayist and PT blogger Deborah Vlock's Parenting Children with Mental Health Challenges: A Guide to Life with Emotionally Complex Kids, on the day to day challenges, with reality-tested solutions and guidance, for parents of young children who are suicidal; suicide is the third leading cause of death among middle-schoolers, to Suzanne Staszak-Silva at Rowman & Littlefield, in a nice deal,

 Gary Corby's DEATH ON DELOS, the seventh book in the series sends the hero to the island of Delos where Athens keeps her treasury; another has decided the treasury will be safer in Athens; needless to say the Delosians do not agree, to Juliet Grames at Soho Press, in a nice deal, for publication in 2017